-Service bulletins covering various subjects are regularly sent to all General Motors dealerships/retail facilities.
+Service bulletins covering various subjects are regularly sent to all General Motors dealerships.
 GM monitors product performance in the field.
 When service methods are found which promote better service on GM vehicles, bulletins are created to help the technician perform better service.
 Service bulletins may involve any number of vehicles.
 Some will describe inexpensive service, others will describe expensive service.
-Some will advise new or unexpected conditions, and others may help avoid future costly repairs.
-An important reminder -- service bulletins are meant for qualified technicians.
+Some will advise of new or unexpected conditions, and others may help avoid future costly repairs.
+Service bulletins are meant for qualified technicians.
+In some cases they refer to specialized tools, equipment and safety procedures necessary to service the vehicle.
 Since these bulletins are issued throughout the model year and beyond, an index is required and published quarterly to help identify specific bulletins.
 Subscriptions are available.
 You can order an index at the toll-free numbers listed previously, or ask a GM dealer/retailer to see an index or individual bulletin.